-Define your ultimate goal
+1. Define your ultimate goal

 What do you want to achieve?- Identifying your ultimate objective is the first step in developing your personal branding action plan.
 Are you launching a new business and seeking new customers?
 Do you want to establish yourself as an authority in your subject so that you may become a well-known global speaker?
-Perhaps you’d like to leverage your brand to raise awareness for a favourite non-profit or charity.
+Perhaps you’d like to leverage your Brand to raise awareness for a favourite non-profit or charity.
 Whatever the situation may be, identifying your goal is the first step.

 One helpful tool can be to define your Personal Mission Statement.

-Choose your area of expertise
+2. Choose your area of expertise

-Define your audience
+3. Define your audience

-Expand your online presence
+4. Expand your online presence

 Ensuring your online presence is attractive to hiring managers, coworkers, and others—even if you’re not looking for work—is one of the most crucial components of personal branding.
 Because there are so many various social media platforms accessible today, your online presence will most certainly seem different based on the channel you pick.

-Be genuine and consistent.
+6. Be genuine and consistent.

 Being authentic is critical when it comes to self-branding.